FOGProject/fog-docs/docs/management/host-management.md

 -   Host Status displays an indicator icon next to the host within the FOG UI showing the status of the machine.
-This function executes a ping based on the host\'s name.
+This function executes a ping based on the host's name.
 So in order for this to work you must have an internal DNS server that is tied in with your DHCP server, so that when a DHCP address is given out, the DNS server is notified with the new IP.
 If that is setup correctly, you must make